Sama-Darya/Environmental-monitoring-with-Raspberry-Pi/README.md

 ### User Interface

 Example screenshots of GUI, created and developed using QT, for monitoring the application parameters will be uploaded soon.
-Additional information can be found on [GUI Wiki] (https://github.com/Treasurenkawu16/Environmental-monitoring-with-Raspberry-Pi/wiki)
+Additional information can be found on GUI Wiki.

 ### License